Content

 To get the best price, look into drug coupon codes and other cost savings options.

-If you’re super by-the-book, off-label drug use may seem scary or like you’re breaking the rules — but the practice is legal and quite common.
+If you’re super by-the-book, off-label drug use may seem scary or like you’re breaking the rules — but the practice is quite common.
 There’s no need to feel sheepish asking about a medication that may help you.

 Tell your provider why you’re interested in Ozempic — a good doctor won’t judge you or your desire to use a weight loss medication.